It's Quick to be Square: Fast Quadratisation for Quantum Toolchains: Introduction

 In classical computing, fault tolerance is a given property of hardware.
-In quantum computing it is believed that fault tolerance is the missing integral part of enjoying advantages gained from the fundamentally different computational model~\cite{Greiwe_2023, Steane1998, Babbush_2021, Resch_21}.
+For a quantum computer --- independent of its realisation \cite{Carbonelli2024} --- it is believed that fault tolerance is the missing integral part of enjoying advantages gained from the fundamentally different computational model~\cite{Greiwe_2023, Steane1998, Babbush_2021, Resch_21}.
 Even if fault tolerant systems are available, it is still necessary to optimise properties of hardware-executable representations, such as above mentioned circuit metrics, since shorter execution times also come with a financial benefit.
 Even more, early fault-tolerant systems are limited and it is unknown if they can be made immune to environmental noise in a macroscopic scale.
 Hence, the importance for optimising transformations from high-level representations to low-level hardware-executable representations is pronounced for these upcoming systems.

 The rest of this paper is structured as follows: \autoref{sec:mathBackground} formalises our problem, establishes notational conventions and reviews existing reduction methods. \autoref{sec:GraphRepresentation} introduces the data structures that our approach is based on and analyses them mathematically, which paves the way for complexity-theoretical performance gains. \autoref{sec:mechanism} goes into more detail about algorithmic steps and therefore lays the ground for a correctness argument, as well as for a complexity-theoretical analysis in \autoref{sec:Analysis}.
 Furthermore, \autoref{sec:Analysis} shows empirically how a concrete implementation performs in comparison to a currently available implementation.
+Additionally, we show in \autoref{sec:EffectsOnKSat} how our approach fits into transformation paths for quantum computers and explicitly consider the effects of transformations on $k$-\mygls{sat} instances that are similar to industry instances in depth.
 We conclude our study in \autoref{sec:concl}.
+The paper is augmented by a \suppweb and a comprehensive \repropkg~\cite{mauerer_22_QSaner} (link in PDF) that allows for extending our work.